michaelmiscanuk/czsu-multi-agent-text-to-sql/other/markdown_explanations/USERS_THREADS_RUNS_TABLE_DOCUMENTATION.md

 ---

+## Summary 2: How the Table Enables Key Functionalities

+The `users_threads_runs` table serves as an enabling layer that makes the multi-agent text-to-SQL system's chat interface fast, secure, and user-friendly.
+Rather than just storing data, it actively supports six critical functionalities through its design.

+### Enabling Multi-Tenant Isolation

+The table uses the email field to separate all user data within a single database table, allowing the system to serve multiple users without requiring separate databases.
+By indexing the email field, the table supports fast user-scoped queries that prevent cross-user data access.
+This design enables the system to quickly retrieve all threads and runs belonging to a specific user while maintaining strict isolation boundaries.
+The email-based filtering works throughout the application to ensure users only interact with their own data.

+### Powering the Side Panel Conversation List

+The table uses thread_id values to display all of a user's conversation history in the UI side panel.
+When the side panel reloads, it queries only this table—avoiding expensive checkpointer table access—to list available threads quickly.
+The prompt field is leveraged to generate meaningful thread titles by storing the user's initial question, giving users context about each conversation at a glance.
+The system counts threads per user directly from this table to support pagination, enabling smooth navigation even when users have accumulated hundreds of conversations.

+### Correlating Messages to User Sentiments

+The table creates a one-to-one mapping between graph executions and UI messages using unique run_ids.
+This correlation enables the system to match sentiments (user feedback) to the correct AI responses displayed in the chat interface.
+When users rate responses, the table stores the sentiment per run_id, creating a trackable quality metric for each message.
+The UI retrieves these sentiments to display feedback icons on previously-rated messages, and the timestamp ordering ensures messages appear chronologically.
+This design supports updating sentiments while preserving the message-to-feedback correlation.

+### Acting as Security Gateway for Checkpointer Access

+The table verifies ownership before allowing any access to checkpoint data, ensuring logged-in users can only retrieve their own threads.
+This verification happens at multiple points throughout the application, creating defense-in-depth protection against unauthorized access.
+When users attempt to delete threads, the table first confirms ownership before cascading the deletion to checkpointer tables, preventing users from deleting others' data.
+By acting as a gatekeeper, the table makes it structurally impossible to access conversation data without proper ownership credentials verified against the email field.

+### Managing User Feedback Collection

+The table stores sentiment values per run_id to track the quality of each AI response over time.
+It supports both initial feedback submission and subsequent updates, allowing users to change their ratings as needed.
+When displaying conversations, the system retrieves sentiments from this table and links them to messages from the checkpointer using run_id correlation.
+This separation of sentiment data from conversation data simplifies feedback management while enabling the UI to display existing feedback icons on the correct messages without complex joins.

+### Optimizing Performance Through Strategic Design

+The table uses its email index to load all user threads in a single query, eliminating the N+1 query problem that would occur if each thread required separate lookups.
+By handling side panel reloads independently, the table avoids expensive checkpointer queries that would slow down the UI.
+The lightweight design enables fast ownership checks without loading full conversation data, and thread counting happens entirely within this indexed table.
+This architecture keeps frequent operations fast and scalable, even as conversation history grows, by ensuring that common UI actions never touch the heavier checkpoint storage.

+---

 ## Summary of Usage and Purposes

 The `users_threads_runs` table serves as the **central tracking table** for user interactions with the multi-agent text-to-SQL system.
 Here's a summary of its primary functions: